River Lee Country Park and Waltham Abbey

 Follow the broad path through this large open area, at first tracking a line of pylons and later veering left to head W. On the far side the path briefly merges with your outward route as you cross the navigation again on a high footbridge, with one of the entrances to the Lee Valley White Water Centre? down the slope to your left.

-The walk route continues on the path curving off to the right, but you might like to detour into the centre.
-If the Olympic Course behind the main building is operating you can watch the participants from a footbridge over the course, and you can get some mid-afternoon refreshment in its Terrace Bar & Café.
+- The walk route continues on the path curving off to the right, but it is worth making a detour into the centre.
+If the Olympic Course behind the main building is operating you can watch the participants from a footbridge over the course, and you can get some mid-afternoon refreshment in the Terrace Bar & Café.

 Take the path heading north-west away from the Lee Navigation.
 After crossing the Small River Lea fork right to head north along the eastern side of Bowyers Water.
 At the far end take either of two paths ahead, which rejoin after 500m.
 In a further 250m turn left onto a lane to reach the station.